Follow TV Tropes

 • Transformers: Animated:

-• Also, in Generation 1, most combined robots were extremely crude mentally.
+• In Generation 1, most combined robots were extremely crude mentally.
 Menasor was decidedly Hulk-like, for instance, only being able to act on things all of his component robots could agree on.
 Superion, similarly, had exactly two things he could do or think about: Fight and Protect.
 Even the super-smart Computron took so much time processing data that he was useless in battle.
 Motormaster and most of the original Predacons, as well, especially the hardheaded Headstrong, the easily enraged Tantrum, and he hyperactive Rampage.
 Bruticus and Abominus are even more pronounced examples, to the point where they aren't ordered to fight as much as turned loose to engage in wanton destruction.
 And then there's Beastbox, an interrogation expert who is often faced with extracting information from an Autobot he had beaten to death seconds before.

 • As standout examples as the Dinobots are, the Decepticons tend to have more simpleminded brutes in their ranks: